 Travel Impacts

-• Throughout the project, 63rd Street/Andrus Road/62nd Street will be closed between Jay and Valmont and open to local and business access only.
+Throughout the project, 63rd Street/Andrus Road/62nd Street between Jay and Valmontroads will be closed to driving, biking and walking.
+The multi-use path will also be closed.
+Only local and business access will be maintained.

 Community members can continue to access nearby neighborhoods and businesses throughout construction, though they may experience detours.
 We will work directly with affected community members in advance.